Satsaa/Nomodbot/README.md

 add|del|edit | <this|that|reg/^thus$/i> | [1|2|3] | case|Sen|sitive
 ```
 Accepted when one of the exact strings is matched.
 All of the strings are case-sensitive if any of them have an uppercase variable
+Input is converted to lowercase if only lowercase characters were in the tuple parameter

 ### Multi-word parameter
 ```